Skip to content

 • Pass the riding assessment that measure riding competencies

-Will I get my license if I pass the class?
+Will I get my motorcycle license if I pass the class?

 Upon satisfactory completion of the class, the learner will be provided with a MV3575 Motorcycle Test Skills Waiver Authorization and will not have to take the skills/road test at the Department of Transportation.
-The Waiver Form, when presented at any Wisconsin Department of Transportation exam station, will entitle the individual to a Class "M" license provided other licensing requirements are met.
+The Waiver Form will be entered by the instructor electronically to the Wisconsin Department of Transportation exam station.
+This will entitle the individual to a Class "M" license provided other licensing requirements are met.